 More listening – I’m guilty of sometimes ssh’ing the kids if I’m in the middle of doing something, but a quote that I read recently really resonated with me ‘If you don’t listen eagerly to the little stuff when they are little, they won’t tell you the big stuff when they are big, because to them all of it has always been big stuff’.
 I want my children to always feel like they can talk to me about anything and the thought of them feeling like I am disinterested or too busy doing other things to listen, makes my ice heart break slightly.
 So my aim for 2019 is to listen more, no matter how small their words seem.

 Less working – Working three days a week is something that I am really lucky to be able to do.
-Though, even after nearly five years, I still can’t strike the work/life balance.
+But even after nearly five years, I still can’t strike the work/life balance.
 And it’s one of my biggest stresses.
 On my days off I still try to get work done when Arlo naps – but recently he hasn’t been napping, which means I haven’t been able to do the work I’d been planning to.
 It’s not expected of me to do it, but I struggle to switch off on a Wednesday and not check in again until Monday, I’ve always been the same.
-Long gone are the days when I would just stay at work until I’d completed whatever project I needed to get done, now I have to leave to do the nursery and after school club pick ups.
 So my aim for 2019 is to less the pressure off myself to not feel like I need to work on my days off, and simply enjoy spending time with the kids, guilt free.

 Have you made any parenting resolutions for the year ahead?
 I’d love to hear them!